dakhama-mehdi/Scan-broken-owner/README.md

 # Why to Use script :

-This script help to list these object who do not possess the legitimate properties recommanded
+This script help to list all object who do not possess the legitimate properties recommanded

 Prevent Attack : Kerberos Resource-based Constrained Delegation on Computer Object Takeover